 A basic service set (BSS) is the cornerstone topology of any 802.11 network.
-The communicating devices that make up a BSS consist of one AP radio with one or more client stations.
+The communicating devices that make up a BSS consist of one access point radio with one or more client stations.

-An 802.11ax AP has the ability to change its BSS color if it detects an OBSS using the same color.
+An 802.11ax access point has the ability to change its BSS color if it detects an OBSS using the same color.
 The duplicate color detection of an OBSS is also referred to as a color collision.

-As shown in Figure 1, an 802.11ax AP can detect a color collision if it hears a transmission from an AP or client in a different BSS that happens to have the same color.
+As shown in Figure 1, 802.11ax access points can detect a color collision if it hears a transmission from an access point or client in a different BSS that happens to have the same color.

-When an AP detects a color collision by itself or based on the color collision information the AP gathered from the autonomous client reports, the AP can decide to change its BSS color.
+When an access point detects a color collision by itself or based on the color collision information the access point gathered from the autonomous client reports, the AP can decide to change its BSS color.
 It should be noted that the criteria for changing the BSS color and the method for selecting a new BSS color are beyond the scope of the current 802.11ax draft amendment.
 Most likely, WLAN vendors will incorporate BSS color changes into adaptive RF protocols.

 An AP can inform all of its associated clients about a BSS color change in an Action frame called the BSS color change announcement frame.
 The color change information can optionally also be included in beacons, probe responses, and reassociation response frames.
 As shown in Figure 3, an information element called the BSS color change announcement element contains a Color Switch Countdown field which tells the associated clients how many more beacons the AP will transmit before the BSS color change occurs.
 The New BSS Color subfield contains the numerical value of the new BSS color.